 - All other pets must be in a carrier at all times while on board.

-We aren’t making any changes to our service animal policy.
+We haven't made any changes to our service animal policy.
 Service animals are welcome on board with their owners all day, every day, and must wear a vest and have identification from an accredited training organization.

 For tips about travelling with your pet, visit the Responsible Dog Owners of Canada Association.